Candid With Cancer #8 – My Second Cancer Diagnosis

 “I am certainly not a natural athlete and by no means a cyclist, the sport is completely new to me, but I am determined to complete the 500km ride and raise as much money as I can for the charity and in order to help save lives.
 My physio said I shouldn’t do it and I don’t think my team of doctors who I see regularly are too happy about it, but my gut says I should and my gut feeling kept me alive a year ago.”

 “Having Geoff Thomas on the ride will certainly help as well.
 As a blood cancer survivor himself he has completed remarkable feats of endurance on the bike despite the gruelling treatment he endured 15 years ago and that certainly inspires me.”

 Geoff Thomas, who will lead the cyclists from London 2 Paris on September 20th and is also planning to ride the full Tour de France route again, one day ahead of the professionals in 2019 said:

 “Jenna’s story is not uncommon, and we have seen that so sadly with Simon Thomas’ wife and others in recent times.
 Jenna was lucky, but it should not be down to luck and I’m so delighted she is riding London 2 Paris to raise funds and awareness to take luck out of the equation for others.”

 “We have another patient, Mark Nicholas, who had a stem cell transplant under a year ago taking part as well.
 These people are true inspirations and deserve all the recognition that will hopefully come their way.
 I know myself that to cycle this distance so soon after treatment that ravages your body is remarkable.

-I hope that the public recognise what these brave people are taking on and help them raise as much money as possible for this wonderful and growing charity.”
+I hope that the public recognises what these brave people are taking on and help them raise as much money as possible for this wonderful and growing charity.”